skeeto/twenty-sided-tale/twenty-sided-tale.markdown

 > The players were delighted (at the plot twist) and enraged (at
 > Noreeno).
 They couldn't fight him and all of his soldiers, and even
 > if they somehow won, it would just mean they would find themselves
-> spent and injured when the Lich emerges.
+> spent and injured when the lich emerges.
 They realized they were
 > more or less screwed at this point and couldn't do anything but let
 > Noreeno have his way.

 They are silent for several moments.
-"What about Endo?", Eomer demands at last.
+Eomer demands, "What about Endo?"

 Noreeno nods, "Your companion, as I said, was captured and taken south.
 However, my spies report that he was not sent to work in the